 Kaikoura is a small town on the east coast of the south island.
-It is famous for whale and dolphin watching.
+It is famous for whale watching.
 Kaikoura is a beautiful tranquil place with mountains on one side and the ocean on the other.
 It is a place great for relaxation and appreciating nature.

 Hike the Franz Joseph/Fox Glacier

 Being from Canada, I would say I see enough ice and snow in my life.
 Usually trips that involve being in the cold do not entice me.
 However, I would highly recommend doing the Franz Joseph/Fox Glacier hike.
 It was very cool (punny?) to walk on a giant ice mountain in our special equipment.
 It felt like we were on a different planet.
 Plus, it was very interesting learning about how glaciers were formed.
 Science rocks!